Fall and Spring Applications

-Please note that most programs do not have a spring entrance.
-We will accept freshman applications for spring for Pratt Institute’s associate degrees and Construction Management programs (both housed at Pratt's Manhattan campus).
-Students who select these majors may not change their major once they apply to a major we do not accept for spring.
+All programs offer fall entrance.
+The following programs will consider freshmen for spring entrance: two-year associate degrees and Construction Management.
+All programs will consider transfer students for spring except architecture (read transfer requirements for more detail).
+Students who select these majors may not change their major after accetpance to a major we do not accept for spring.
 Students who wish to change majors once they are enrolled must discuss it with their academic adviser.
 Most programs are limited in space.
-If you are interested in a program that only accepts students for fall, you should apply for fall.
+If you are interested in a program that accepts students for fall only, you must apply for fall.

 Below are links to our requirements and our online application.
 We require all students to apply online since our process is electronic, including status checks.
 Full instructions are found below.
-If you're not sure of your major, read about our programs below.
+If you're not sure of your major, read about our programs by visiting the links below.
 Questions?
-Email us at firstname.lastname@example.org or check our FAQ.
+Email us at email@example.com or check our FAQ.

 Checking your Application Status